 If you are just planning on being without electric for a day or two, or just don’t have access to your vehicle, RV or generator, there are a couple of options for you.

 These are the type of things that will get you by.
-I really like this Aeiusny Generator Portable Solar Generator 288Wh 500W UPS Power Station .
+I really like this Generator Portable and Solar Generator Power Station .
 The perfect little power station!
 I love this thing.
 It will give you just a bit of power to recharge your light or your phone or maybe a laptop.
 It also has an optional solar panel to charge it.
-A bit less expensive option would be the right hand power generator.